What Educators Need to Know

 Every educator who holds a license is enrolled in the RAPBACK system.
 Ohio educators and school bus drivers submit fingerprints through the BCI background check process as a condition of their initial employment.
 During BCI background checks, the bureau compares applicant fingerprints against a database of criminal fingerprints to determine if there are matches.

-After the department approves educator license applications, the Office of Professional Conduct enrolls the newly licensed educators into the RAPBACK Service.
+After the State Board of Education approves educator license applications, the Office of Professional Conduct enrolls the newly licensed educators into the RAPBACK Service.
 BCI regularly compares fingerprints in RAPBACK with those associated with new arrests and convictions to identify any subsequent matches.